Skip to main content

 Prismatic Event Webhooks

 A webhook is a way for an application to provide other applications with real-time information.
-This article covers how to set up and use outbound event webhooks in Prismatic, so you can be notified of events that occur in your Prismatic account.
+This article covers outbound event webhooks in Prismatic - notifications you receive when events occur in your Prismatic account.

 This article covers outbound webhooks